Franco-Cimmino/Open-Source-Kinematic-Analysis-Toolkit/README.md

 This repository contains the following:
 -Simplified Arm model
 -Code for simulation
--Link to Participant-generated joint angles
--Packages used in conda environment
+-Link to Participant-generated joint angles: https://github.com/MiaH-kin/UE_ADLdatabase/tree/master -Packages used in conda environment

 1. Use Anaconda to create a virtual environment